- In This Remote Village, Little Girls Turn Into Boys Aged 12

-- This Is What Happens To Your Body If Hold Your Pee In For Too Long
+- This Is What Happens To Your Body If You Eat Too Much Salt

 I’m sure most people didn’t know about the ozone layer back in 1800s but that’s no longer the case.
 Ozone layer and global warming are easily the most used terms in today’s world.
 And why wouldn’t they be?
 The hole in the ozone layer over Antartica grasped the attention of many.
 Treaties such as the Montreal Protocol (1987), a global treaty designed to protect the ozone layer by phasing out the production of numerous substances that are responsible for ozone depletion